We often get asked, both in professional and personal settings, where the best place is to start with VR.

 Every VR headset needs a way to track the movement of the person wearing the system.

 The most common form of tracking currently is called “Inside Out” tracking.
 This system typically relies on cameras built into the headset to track movement from the inside of the headset, outwards.
 Advanced simultaneous location and mapping (“SLAM”) algorithms monitor features of the physical environment surrounding the person wearing the headset.
-The Oculus Quest, Oculus Rift S, HTC Vive Cosmos, and all Windows Mixed Reality headsets (like the Samsung Odyssey, Lenovo Explorer, Acer HMD, etc.) are all examples of headsets that use inside out tracking.
+The Meta Quest, Oculus Rift S, HTC Vive Cosmos, and all Windows Mixed Reality headsets (like the HP Reverb G2, Samsung Odyssey, Lenovo Explorer, Acer HMD, etc.) are all examples of headsets that use inside out tracking.

 There are pros and cons to each tracking type.
 Inside out tracking can operate more easily without setup or mounting hardware.
 Outside in tracking, however, can sometimes be extensible to fill in gaps where head-mounted hardware might not be able to “see” occasional body movements.
 The term “occlusion” typically refers to blocking the view of something and, when it comes to tracking movements, popular systems need to have direct line of sight to “see” what they are tracking.
 Both inside out and outside in tracking systems can be occluded in various ways because our bodies have so many different ways of moving.
 Depending on the use case, however, and inside out or an outside in system may be preferable.